 Our Company was incorporated as a private limited company under the Companies Act, 1956, in Uttar Pradesh under the name "Canonical Infotech Solutions Private Limited" pursuant to a certificate of incorporation dated August 21, 2008 issued by the Deputy Registrar of Companies, Uttar Pradesh and Uttaranchal.
 The name of the Company was changed from its initial name of "Canonical Infotech Solutions Private Limited" to "Jubilant Agri and Retail Private Limited" by a fresh certificate of incorporation consequent upon change of name dated March 7, 2011 issued by the Assistant Registrar of Companies, Uttar Pradesh and Uttaranchal.
 Thereafter, the name of the Company was again changed from "Jubilant Agri and Retail Private Limited" to "Jubilant Agri and Consumer Products Private Limited" by a fresh certificate of incorporation consequent upon change of name dated May 6, 2011 issued by the Registrar of Companies, Uttar Pradesh and Uttaranchal.
-Subsequently, the name of the Company was again changed from "Jubilant Agri and Consumer Products Private Limited" to its current name of "Jubilant Agri and Consumer Products Private Limited" to its current name of "Jubilant Agri and Consumer Products Private Limited" to its current name of "Jubilant Agri and Consumer Products Private Limited" to its current name of "Jubilant Agri and Consumer Products Private Limited" to its current name of "Jubilant Agri and Consumer Products Private Limited" to its current name of "Jubilant Agri and Consumer Products Limited" by a fresh certificate of incorporation consequent upon change of name on conversion to public limited company dated May 10, 2011 issued by the Assistant Registrar of Companies, Uttar Pradesh and Uttaranchal.
-For further details, see the chapter titled "History and Corporate Structure" on page 61.
+Subsequently, the name of the Company was again changed from "Jubilant Agri and Consumer Products Private Limited" to its current name of "Jubilant Agri and Consumer Products Private Limited" to its current name of "Jubilant Agri and Consumer Products Private Limited" to its current name of "Jubilant Agri and Consumer Products Private Limited" to product Limited" by a fresh certificate of incorporation consequent upon change of name of the Company was again changed from "Jubilant Agri and Consumer Products Private Limited" to its current name of "Jubilant Agri and Consumer Products Private Limited" to its current name of "Jubilant Agri and Consumer Products Limited" to jubilant Registrar of Company was again changed from "Jubilant Agri and Consumer Products Private Limited" to its current name of "Jubilant Agri and Consumer Products Limited" by a fresh certificate of incorporation consequent upon change of name on conversion to public limited company dated May 10, 2011 issued by the Assistant Registrar of Companies, Uttar Pradesh and Uttaranchal.
+For further details, see the chap